 27 semester hours logged in general business classes

-Community college, online, correspondence, and CPA review courses are all acceptable in completing these requirements, as long as all submitted credits come from an accredited college or university.
+Community college, online, correspondence, and Uniform CPA exam review courses are all acceptable in completing these requirements, as long as all submitted credits come from an accredited college or university.

 Taking Your CPA Exam

-After you’re finished with your education requirements, you can submit an application to sit for the Uniform CPA Exam.
+After you’re finished with your education requirements, you can submit a CPA exam application to sit for the Uniform CPA Exam.

-Register online or download an application form at the CPA Examination Services (CPAES) website.
+Register online or download a CPA exam application form at the CPA Examination Services (CPAES) website.